Skip to content

 Raised Seat or Safety Rail

-Based on your needs, you’ll need to first decide between a raised seat or a safety rail.
-A raised toilet seat provides additional height whereas safety rails only provide leverage for sitting and standing.
-If youre range of motion is limited, we recommend a raised toilet seat to minimize the distance you’ll need to bend.
+A raised toilet seat provides additional height, whereas safety rails typically only provide leverage for sitting and standing.
+If your range of motion is limited, we recommend a raised toilet seat to minimize the distance you’ll need to bend.

-Our standard Raised Toilet Seatdesign provides 5” additional inches of height to your toilet seat and has padded handrails to help you stand and sit.
+Our standard raised toilet seat design provides 5” additional inches of height to your toilet seat and has padded handrails to help you stand and sit.

 Toilet Size & Shape